 Compatibility and reliability are important issues.
 I/O channel is compatible to standard AT bus.
-Therefore any AT compatible peripherals may be used on OCTEK Jaguar-386.
+Therefore any peripherals may be used on OCTEK Pointer-386.
 On board POWERGOOD generator is essential to ensure the reliability of the system and is well-designed to work with all power supplies.